tooyipjee/py-finance/README.md

     $ conda activate py-finance
     ```

 3. Run the Spyder IDE, or the IDE of your choice.
+In the command line interface, run the following.

     ```sh
     $ spyder
     ```

 5. Edit this line of `main.py` to point towards the `personal-finance/` directory.
+If using default Github settings, it be as easy as replacing the ###### to your User Account Folder.

     ```py
     ...
-    $ wd = "C:/Users/tooyi/Documents/GitHub/personal-finance/"
+    $ wd = "C:/Users/######/Documents/GitHub/personal-finance/"
     ...
     ```